duasob/duasob.github.io/README.md

 - Interned at an Insurtech Startup focused on developing risk management models to provide customized policies to SMEs.
 - Conducted analysis of call center performances, gaining hands-on experience in the startup ecosystem.

+### Project SVAROG - European Space Agency
+#### *Telecumunications Engineering | 2024*
+- Student-led project aiming to launch the first civilian probe outside the Solar System by 2028.
+- Currently launchinhg a Solar Sail Experiment in collaboration with the ESA.
+Entrusted with the role designing and developing the telecomunications system for real time interaction from the solar sail to ground station.

 ### Imperial College Telethon | London
 #### _Ambassador | Spring 2024_
 - Elected as a paid Ambassador for Imperial College, working for funding from alumni for the Student Assistance Fund, facilitating scholarships and financial aid to students facing economic challenges.

 ## Certifications
 ### Santander Bank | Madrid